Nesquiko/nvim-conf/README.md

 ## TODO

-1. Migrate to Mason
-2. Switch Pyright, it has problem with "with open..."
+1. Switch Pyright, it has problem with "with open..."

 ## Plugins to look at